DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/pager/displayMode.md

 ---

-The following table illustrates the full and compact display modes:
+The following table illustrates the *'full"* and *"compact"* display modes:

 <table class="dx-table">
     <tr>